GiovineItalia/Compose.jl/README.md

 compose((as...)) = compose(as...)
 ```

-In effect, this let's one write a complex series of compose operations as an
+In effect, this lets one write a complex series of compose operations as an
 S-expression.
 For example:

 ```julia